-Following receipt of our PMA, we commercial significant to be directed towards the U.S. market going forward.
+Following receipt of our PMA, we commenced commercializing the RECELL System in January 2019 in the U.S., and we expect the dominant focus of our commercial efforts to be directed towards the U.S. market going forward.

 The RECELL System is Therapeutic Goods Administration ("TGA") registered in Australia cleared for use in the treatment of burns, acute wounds, scars and repigmentation (vitiligo).
 In Europe, the RECELL System received CE-mark approval for the treatment of burns, chronic wounds, scars and vitiligo.
 Presently, we are not actively marketing the RECELL System internationally and therefore do not derive meaningful revenue from the RECELL System in these markets.